acediaye/Control-System/readme_obfb.md

 $$ \dot x(t) = (A - BK)x(t) + BK_rr $$

+$$ [A-B*K] $$
-$A-BK$ becomes the new A system matrix of the close loop system. $BK_r$ becomes the new B system matrix.
+becomes the new A system matrix of the close loop system.

+$$ [B*K_r] $$
+becomes the new B system matrix.

 Since the eigenvalues of the old A matrix is fixed by the model, the new A matrix means the user can move the eigenvalues to desired places by changing the K gain matrix.
 The eigvalues of new A can be placed anywhere if A, B are controllable.

+$$ rank(ctrb(A, B)) = 2 $$
+therefore the system in controllable.

 To find the eigenvalues of a system by its characteristic equation.